Does aspirin prevent pre-eclampsia?

 Doctors are recommending low dose aspirin of 100 – 150 mg daily, taken at night.
 Women are advised to seek specialist advice before taking aspirin when pregnancy.

-Leading international and Australian pre-eclampsia researchers are presenting at a public seminar for World Pre-eclampsia Day at the Royal Women’s Hospital at 7.30pm on 22 May.
-Presenters at What’s Hot and What’s Not in Pre-eclampsia will include:
+Leading international and Australian pre-eclampsia researchers presented a public seminar for World Pre-eclampsia Day at the Royal Women’s Hospital on 22 May.
+Presenters at What’s Hot and What’s Not in Pre-eclampsia included:

 - Dr Daniel Rolnik, from Monash Health and the Fetal Medicine Foundation, London who has been working on the ASPRE study